Improved precision scaling for simulating coupled quantum-classical dynamics: Main results

 Theorem \ref{thm:complexity_liouvillian} is proved in Appendix \ref{app:overall_Liouvillian}.
 In comparison to gradient-based approaches~\cite{Obrien2022}, which, in the worst case scale exponentially with the evolution time, see Appendix~\ref{app:EulerCost}, our approach scale polynomially in time $t$ and sub-polynomially with error $\epsilon$.

-We also show how to use our Liouvillian simulation algorithm to estimate the free energy of the nuclei in the $NVT$ ensemble.
+We also show how to use our Liouvillian simulation algorithm to estimate the free energy of the nuclei in the $NVT$ ensemble assuming the dynamics of the extended system are ergodic.
 Usually, we are interested in the free energy when the system reaches equilibrium.
 The thermostat allows us to reach thermal equilibrium and then estimate thermodynamic properties such as the free energy of the classical system.
 A conceptual challenge that arises in the computation of the free energy is the definition of macrostates in the probability distribution.
 Specifically, we envision these microstates to be hypercubes in phase space and define the probability of finding the entire system within this hypercube to be $p_i$.
 With this in mind, the definition of the discrete free energy is given below. \begin{defn}[Free energy] Let $p_i$ denote the probability of a classical system being in the $i$-th (discrete) microstate and let $E_i$ be the energy associated with the $i$-th microstate.
 Let

 be the Gibbs entropy of the system, where $k_B$ is the Boltzmann constant.
 Furthermore, let

 be the internal energy of the system.
 The free energy $F$ of the system is then given by

 where $T$ is the temperature of the system. \end{defn}